Woolfords, Auchengray and Tarbrax Improvement Foundation (WAT IF?)

 WAT IF? works closely with other groups in the area, including the Auchengray Church Centre Trust, Tarbrax Village Hall Association, Woolfords Village Association and the various clubs.

-WAT IF? also administer a grant scheme which members of the community and groups can apply for to undertake projects which will have an impact on the whole community.
+WAT IF? also administer various grant schemes which members of the community and groups can apply for to undertake projects which will have an impact on the whole community as well as individual grants for education advancement and driving lessons.

 External Links